snendev/snen.dev/entries/snen-dot-dev.md

 >
 > In general, libraries like React define how JSX syntax should be used.
 JSX syntax just yields "elements": in React's case, components and their props are passed to [`React.createElement`](https://reactjs.org/docs/react-api.html#createelement).
 For comparison, Preact uses a function named [`h`](https://jasonformat.com/wtf-is-jsx/).
 (That link refers to how the [_Babel_](https://babeljs.io/) transpiler handles JSX, but Deno and many browsers provide much of the same functionality.)
 There are several ways to inform a JavaScript runtime/compiler how to handle JSX, and environments often have their own recommendations.

+Many modern browsers also support JSX nowadays when scripts use the correct [pragmas](https://johno.com/jsx-pragma)

 ### React 18 and Concurrent Rendering

 React 18 is coming out with several new features, but these features mostly center around a few architectural themes.
 These are primarily in pursuit of _concurrent rendering_ and _selective hydration_.
 This becomes relevant when considering two of the following previously- incompatible features:

 - [Server-Side Rendering](https://reactjs.org/docs/react-dom-server.html).
 Traditionally, React builds a clientside app by shipping a "bare" HTML page to the browser which does little but request a JavaScript bundle.
 Once that bundle arrives, it loads the React tree and renders the application.
 With SSR, the React tree is rendered into HTML on the server first.
 Then, once the browser completes page load, React undergoes "hydration" and matches up the component tree to the pre-rendered HTML in the browser's DOM.
 This avoids the delayed loading experience required for a "client-side rendered" application.
 - [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html), which lets React "suspend" rendering a component when resources are not fully prepared.
 Previously, this was not supported when using SSR ([see the bottom of this page](https://reactjs.org/docs/react-api.html#reactsuspense)), but it has been used widely for bundle [code-splitting](https://reactjs.org/docs/code-splitting.html#reactlazy) for some time now.
 At first glance, it may only seem like Suspense only offers some improved API for declaring loading states.
 However, it also signals the evolution toward React 18's _concurrent rendering_ paradigm, since there is now a better way to declare that subtrees of an app might be _pending resolution_.
 In the near future, Suspense will also enable data fetching strategies that allow even more salient and predictable React development patterns.
 Some of this is (experimentally) implemented in this website!

 All of this works hand-in-hand with what React calls _concurrent rendering_.
 I could talk more about it, but the [GitHub discussion on the new architecture](https://github.com/reactwg/react-18/discussions/37) provides a lot of detail and has a lot of pictures to explain things, so I encourage readers to check that out instead.
 For those who might recall something like this, it was previously known described as [_concurrent mode_](https://reactjs.org/docs/concurrent-mode-intro.html), and there is more information on the naming [here](https://github.com/reactwg/react-18/discussions/64)).